viveky1794/OS_LINUX_NOTES/README.md

 If you are reading this and want to help in any way .
 I will appricate and i also work with you to make it better.
 So that it can help other students.

+There are some usefull sources(i.e pfds,dox etc) are available for learing.

 Thanks and Regards
 Vivek Yadav
 Contact: